 DIY Step 2: Know Your ESI

 Given the high volume of electronic information being created, you will need to know where all your electronically stored information (ESI) lies, along with the types of information stored at each of the source locations.
-The sources of information include employee computers, smart phones, e-mail servers, file servers, backups, voicemails, external media and application systems, as well as hard-copy documents.
-Create an ESI map showing all such data sources documenting the corresponding data types, relevant date ranges, backup policies and data lifecycle.
-Keep this ESI map up to date, as this will become a key resource for you in identifying potentially responsive data.
+The sources of information include employee computers, smart phones, email servers, file servers, backups, voicemails, external media and application systems, as well as hard-copy documents.
+Create an ESI map showing all such data sources and documenting the corresponding data types, relevant date ranges, backup policies and data lifecycle.
+Keep this ESI map up-to-date, as this will become a key resource for you in identifying potentially responsive data.

 As part of your information governance program, make sure you understand the information lifecycle within your company.
-E-mail communications data are often the most difficult to manage because they often have high duplication rates.
-For example, an internal e-mail to a department of 10 employees creates 11 copies of the same e-mail, which is then multiplied to computers, blackberries, e-mail servers and other backups.
+Email communications data are often the most difficult to manage because they frequently have high duplication rates.
+For example, an internal email to a department of 10 employees creates 11 copies of the same email, which is then multiplied to computers, blackberries, email servers and other backups.
 The recent proliferation of instant messaging and social media usage are also adding to the complexity of data collection and discovery.
-Depending on the business practices within your company, a centralized content management system with a single instance archiving solution may be beneficial and introduce significant cost-savings both in ongoing business operations and discovery response.
+Depending on the business practices within your company, a centralized content management system with a single instance archiving solution may be beneficial and introduce significant cost-savings, both in ongoing business operations and discovery response.

 DIY Step 3: Create and Enforce Data Retention Policies